-- 2. Notwithstanding Regulation E.1, the following Teams (other than Junior Female) may not register on a Roster, at any one time, more than: - a) Twenty-five (25) Players in the case of Junior Teams; - b) Twenty (20) Players in the case of the highest level of U18 and Female U18 hockey registered with the Member. - Nineteen (19) Players in the case of Minor Hockey Teams not described in Regulation E.2(b);
+- 2. Notwithstanding Regulation E.1, the following Teams (other than Junior Female) may not register on a Roster, at any one time, more than: - a) Twenty-five (25) Players in the case of Junior Teams; - b) Twenty (20) Players in the case of: - the highest level of U18 and Female U18 hockey registered with the Member; and ii) Male U18 Prep and Female U18 Prep Rosters as described in Regulation I.

+c) Nineteen (19) Players in the case of Minor Hockey Teams not described in Regulation E.2(b);